evrifaessa/open-data-turkey/README.md

 -----

 ## Published by the Turkish Government
-* [TÜİK Data Portal](https://data.tuik.gov.tr/) (by Turkish Statistical Institute, a.k.a.
-TurkStat).
+* [TurkStat Data Portal](https://data.tuik.gov.tr/) (by Turkish Statistical Institute, a.k.a.
+TÜİK).
 TÜİK publishes state-collected data on many subjects.
 Machine-readable exports can be obtained.
-* [TÜİK Geographical Statistics Portal](https://cip.tuik.gov.tr/) (by Turkish Statistical Institute, a.k.a.
-TurkStat).
+* [TurkStat Geographical Statistics Portal](https://cip.tuik.gov.tr/) (by Turkish Statistical Institute, a.k.a.
+TÜİK).
 A website that visualizes TÜİK's data on the Turkish map.
 * ⚠️ [Air Quality Data Bank](https://sim.csb.gov.tr/STN/STN_Report/DataBank) (by the Ministry of Environment, Urbanisation and Climate Change).
 Displays air quality information received from various stations. ([See the data on a map](https://www.havaizleme.gov.tr/))
 * ⚠️ 📠 [Official Gazette of the Republic of Turkey](https://www.resmigazete.gov.tr/) Publishes the new legislation and other official announcements.
 * ⚠️ 📠 [YÖK Atlas](https://yokatlas.yok.gov.tr/index.php) (by the Board of Higher Education)